WashU-Yifan/cpp_practice/lab1/readme.txt

 Runtime Issue:
     Decide to initialize HoldEmGame's PLayerHands vector with HoldEmDeck constructor, causing players to have all the cards at the begining.
+    In HoldEmGame::Collect_hands
+        forget to collect the Shared deck.

 Design of the printing format: